Assistant Professor and Undergraduate Adviser

 Current research and projects

-Dr. Stanton is Assistant Professor of Islam, focusing on twentieth and twenty-first century Islam in the Middle East and beyond.
+Dr. Stanton is Assistant Professor of Islamic Studies, focusing on twentieth and twenty-first century Islam in the Middle East and around the world.
 Her research focuses on media and religious identity, and investigates the sometimes conflictual, sometimes cooperative relationships between new technologies and claims to religious authority.
 Her most recent historical work examines government management of religious broadcasts in Palestine in the 1930s and 1940s, connecting this to a broader trend of Middle Eastern states controlling religious communities' access to radio and television.
-Her most recent contemporary work examines the emergent phenomenon of "Islamic emoticons," which appear in online Islamic chat forums and websites.
+Her most recent contemporary work includes an examination of "Islamic emoticons," which appear in online Islamic chat forums and websites and are hotly debated by community members, and a survey of where in the Middle East Muhammad's birthday (the mawlid al-nabi), a sometimes contentious holiday, is celebrated.

-Stanton's recent work on the Middle East includes an examination of the role of the Olympic Games in fostering national and regional identities in Lebanon and Syria, and an analysis of themes found in US-based Syrian aid appeals and in Syrian political cartoons.
+Stanton's work on the Middle East includes an examination of the role of the Olympic Games in fostering national and regional identities in Lebanon and Syria, and an analysis of themes found in US-based Syrian aid appeals and in Syrian political cartoons.
+Her most recent work involves advocating for the incorporation of sound into histories and other analyses of the Middle East, through a roundtable organized with Carole Woodall (University of Colorado at Colorado Springs), and published in the International Journal of Middle East Studies.

-Professor Stanton loves biking around Denver and hiking in the mountains, and can often be found attending DU talks and other events - especially the Steel Drums Ensemble concerts.
-She generally keeps a browser page opened to Al Jazeera's live stream when working in her office, and she is always happy to have students stop by.
+Professor Stanton is a proud mother of twins, loves biking around Denver and hiking in the mountains, and can often be found attending DU talks and other events - especially the Steel Drums Ensemble concerts.
+She generally keeps a browser page opened to Al Jazeera's live stream, and she is always happy to have students stop by.

 Professor Stanton graduated magna cum laude from Williams College with a double major in Religion and History.
 She obtained her MA and PhD from Columbia University, with a focus on Middle Eastern history.

 At DU, Professor Stanton serves as the Religious Studies Department's Undergraduate Adviser and as liaison for its Theta Alpha Kappa chapter.
-She serves on the AHSS Elected Faculty Committee, on the Advisory Committee for the Intercultural Global Studies Minor, and on the Honor Code Advisory Council's Faculty and Staff Education and Training Subcommittee.
-She serves on the Board of the Syrian Studies Association, for which she edits its bi-annual Bulletin , and as Editor of H-Levant, a scholarly list server with over 1,100 members.
-She also serves as a manuscript reviewer for Comparative Studies in Society and History and the Journal of Middle East Women's Studies.
+She serves on the AHSS Elected Faculty Committee and as its liaison to the AHSS Advisory Board, on the University's Graduate Council, on the Advisory Committee for the Intercultural Global Studies Minor, and on the University's Academic Integrity Board.
+She serves on the Board of the Syrian Studies Association, for which she edits its bi-annual Bulletin , and served as Editor of H-Levant, a scholarly list server with over 1,200 members, for five years.
+She also serves as a manuscript reviewer for Comparative Studies in Society and History, the Journal of Middle East Women's Studies, and International Studies Perspectives, among other journals.

 In the news

-As one of the few scholars working in the United States today to have spent considerable time living in Syria, Stanton also provides commentary on the current Syria crisis.
-Recent examples include an article by Canadian journalist William Marsden on the "Pandora's box" of potential US airstrikes on Syria and an Associated Press story by New York Times writer Ben Hubbard that looked at the video game "Endgame: Syria".
+As one of the few US scholars to have spent considerable time living in Syria, Stanton has also provided commentary on the current Syria crisis.
+Earlier examples include an article by Canadian journalist William Marsden on the "Pandora's box" of potential US airstrikes on Syria and an Associated Press story by New York Times writer Ben Hubbard that looked at the video game "Endgame: Syria".

 Professor Stanton has published articles in various scholarly journals and chapters in several book collections.
-Her most recent chapters include a study of Moustapha Akkad's seminal film The Message and its impact on American Muslims (in Muslims in American Popular Culture, Praeger 2013), and a forthcoming chapter on Islamic emoticons and their role in fostering a pious sociability among members of online Muslim communities ( Internet and Emotions , Routledge 2013).
+Her most recent chapters include a survey of mawlid celebrations around the contemporary Middle East, (in Identity Discourses and Communities in International Events, Festivals, and Spectacles , Palgrave 2015), a study of Moustapha Akkad's seminal film The Message and its impact on American Muslims (in Muslims in American Popular Culture , Praeger 2013), and an assessment on Islamic emoticons and their role in fostering a pious sociability among members of online Muslim communities ( Internet and Emotions , Routledge 2013).